vb-creator/TRtutor/Readme.md

   --output_json data/tr_data/predictions.json
 ```

-This will load the merged LoRA adapter and emit a plain-text teacher reply for each example.
+This will load the saved model checkpoint and generate next best teacher dialogue for the given conversation history.

 ---